 - Servicemarks

-Real Estate Records
+Real Estate Documents

 Whether you have one location or multiple locations, you should hold onto all information that’s pertinent to all property and buildings that you own, rent, or sell, including mortgages, contracts, and deeds.
-Although it’s recommended to only hold on to deeds permanently, it’s probably a good idea to hold on to any and all real estate records until well after the retention time passes.
+Although it’s recommended to only hold on to deeds permanently, it’s probably a good idea to hold on to any real estate records until well after the retention time passes.

-Pension/Profit Sharing Records
+Pension/Profit Sharing Documents

-These are just a few of the reports, ledgers, journals and statements you need to maintain permanently:
+These are just a few of the reports, ledgers, journals, and statements you need to maintain permanently:

 - Actuarial reports